A Lesson from Sesame Street

 - “Our son’s Sunday school teachers and special needs buddy have been great about treating him like all the other children.
 They see him as a child and not a diagnosis.”

-- Georgia mother of three children with special needs including Down syndrome, Apraxia, and Auditory Processing Disorder:
+- Georgia mother of three disabled children, with diagnoses including Down syndrome, Apraxia, and Auditory Processing Disorder:

 - “We left our church after our son with Down syndrome was born.
 The nursery workers were so afraid of him.”